 - If the animal is a purebred, have I tried contacting a rescue group for that breed?
 (Please ask an Animal Advisor if you need a purebred rescue’s phone number.)

-- Have I tried the WHS Yelp Line to correct my pet’s behaviour?
+- Have I tried the WHS Behaviour Help Line to correct my pet’s behaviour?

 Try contacting these shelters:

 To surrender your pet, you must first call Animal Intake at 204-982-2021, Option 5

 - If you leave a message, remember to include your name and phone number.

 - If you are considering euthanasia of your pet for health, age or temperment reasons, the WHS strongly encourages you to seek the guidance of your veterinarian.